Waterloo (song): Eurovision

 At the end of voting, the song scored 24 points placing first and winning the contest, beating runner-up "Sì" by Gigliola Cinquetti from by six points.
-British panelist Basil Herwald famously gave the song nul point.
+British panelist Basil Herwald famously gave the song "nul points".
 Reflecting on the events 47 years later, Abba songwriter Björn Ulvaeus suggested the UK might have given his group the lowest possible score as they viewed them as the biggest possible threat to Olivia Newton-John, who was representing the UK and was considered the favourite to win.